- HOME

 Open source is collaborative computer software in which source code is made available for use and modification by users.
 It simply means that users can fix bugs, customize the application for their own use, or improve its capabilities without needing to deal directly with the original developers.

-An OS runs all the basic operations to enable the installation and execution of applications.
+An operating system runs all the basic operations to enable the installation and execution of applications.
 Some common OSes include Windows, Android, IOS, and Linux.

 OTA refers to the various ways in which new software can be distributed, settings can be configured, and encryption keys can be encrypted to support various electronic devices.
-On smartphones, an over-the-air update refers to updating software or applications over the internet, without a computer.
+On mobile devices, an over-the-air update refers to updating software or applications over the internet, without a computer.

 QA testing refers to the process of checking and evaluating various aspects of a project and making sure it’s on track, with respect to set expectations.
 The idea behind introducing QA testing is to build a high quality application with a great user experience.